Skip to main content

 They found that the three types of roofs reduced the near-surface temperature and air conditioning (AC) consumption demand during daytime hours when air temperature is the highest.
 Cool roofs reduced AC energy consumption the most, followed by green roofs and solar panel roofs.

 Overall, the large-scale deployment of cool roofs has the best potential for cooling effects and cooling energy saving.
 They cost less than the other two technologies, and they do not require additional water.
-The results of the study can inform sustainable development approaches, lower summertime cooling energy demand and help minimize greenhouse gas emissions in the long term over the Chicago metropolitan area.
+The results of the study can inform sustainable development approaches and lower summertime cooling energy demand in the long term over the Chicago metropolitan area.

 Argonne researchers share in Chicago Innovation Award for COVID wastewater testing